 "It creates stability for this year and next year," Reed said of the bill's passage.
 "Until we finally repeal the Budget Control Act, they'll always be looking down the road and seeing that problem."

-Another notable “no” on the Senate Armed Services Committee was Sen. Ted Cruz, of Texas, who is running for the Republican nomination to be president.
-He objected to the omnibus for failing to dismantle Obama's health care law, failing to stop Syrian refugees from entering the US and a provision increasing the number of visas for agricultural workers, among other qualms.
+Another notable "no" on the Senate Armed Services Committee was Sen. Ted Cruz, of Texas, who is running for the Republican nomination to be president.
+He objected to the omnibus for failing to dismantle Obama's health care law Obamacare, failing to stop Syrian refugees from entering the US and a provision increasing the number of visas for agricultural workers, among other qualms.

 "Typically in the Senate you have two votes — you can vote either 'yes' or 'no.' On this particular matter, my vote I intend to be 'hell no,' " Cruz told The John Fredericks Show.
 "This is what's wrong with the Washington cartel."

 Nevertheless, the vote had an air of inevitability after Congress passed a stopgap continuing resolution days earlier to fund the government through Dec.
-22 — disrupted only by a comment Thursday from House Minority Leader Nancy Pelosi that she was unsure whether Democrats would provide enough yes votes.
+22 — disrupted only by a comment Thursday from House Minority Leader Nancy Pelosi that she was unsure whether Democrats would vote provide enough yes votes.